girlscript/winter-of-contributing/Web_Development/FrontEnd/Html_Anchor_img_tag.md

 ## Attributes Of Img Tag

-1. alt : It actually specifies the alternate text for an image which is displayed when the image is not loaded.
+1. alt : Specifies the alternate text for an image which is displayed when the image is not loaded.

 ```
 <img src="GWOC'21.gif" alt="GWOC'21 gif">
 ```
-2. crossorigin : This actually allow the images from others websites or third-party sites that allow cross-origin access to be used.
+2. crossorigin : This allow the images from others websites or third-party sites that allow cross-origin access to be used.
 ```
 <img src="GWOC'21.jpg" id="GWOC'21" crossorigin="anonymous">
 ```

-3. height : It basically specifies the height of the image.
+3. height : Specifies the height of the image.
 ```
 <img src="lickheaven.jpg" alt="lickheaven logo"  height="600">
 ```

-4. ismap : Thismis basically specifies the images as the server-side image map.
+4. ismap : ismap specifies the images as the server-side image map.
 ```
 <a href="/work_page.php">
   <img src="GWOC'21.gif" alt="www.GWOC'21.com" ismap>